The ultimate guide to energy-saving solid wall insulation

 You shouldn’t need planning permission, but you may need a building warrant.
 Your installer should arrange approval from the local Building Control Office.
 Check that they’re going to do this – if they’re not, make sure you contact the Building Control Office before any work starts.

 Ask your local council whether there are any special regulations or permissions that affect your property.
-For example, if your home is a listed building, you may need Listed Building Consent, and if it’s in a Conservation Area or World Heritage Area there are probably restrictions on what you can do to change its external appearance.
+For example, if your home is a listed building, you may need listed building consent, and if it’s in a conservation or world heritage area, there are probably restrictions on what you can do to change its external appearance.

 It’s also worth checking with your local council whether there are any solid wall insulation grants available in your area to help you with the cost of the work.

 If you live in a flat in a building with several owners, and you want to arrange external insulation, you’ll need to get permission from each of the owners.

 Thinking about expanding your home?
 Read our guide to eco-friendly loft conversions.

 Is it okay to use ‘non-breathable’ insulation materials in my home?